ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 There can be problems with breast implants.
 The implants can rupture or break, cause pain and scar tissue around the implant, or get infected.
 Some women may also have problems with the shape or appearance.
 Although these problems are very unusual, talk with your doctor about the risks.

 Transverse rectus abdominis muscle (TRAM) flap.
-This method uses muscle and tissue from the lower stomach wall.
+This method, which can be done as a pedicle flap or free flap, uses muscle and tissue from the lower stomach wall.

-Latissimus dorsi flap, which uses muscle and tissue from the upper back.
+Latissimus dorsi flap.
+This pedicle flap method uses muscle and tissue from the upper back.

 Gluteal free flap.
 The gluteal free flap uses tissue and muscle from the buttocks to create the breast, and the surgeon also attaches the blood vessels.

-Because blood vessels are involved with flap procedures, they are usually not recommended for a woman with a history of diabetes or connective tissue or vascular disease, or for a woman who smokes, as the risk of problems during and after surgery is much higher.
+Because blood vessels are involved with flap procedures, these strategies are usually not recommended for a woman with a history of diabetes or connective tissue or vascular disease, or for a woman who smokes, as the risk of problems during and after surgery is much higher.

-The DIEP and gluteal free flap procedures are longer procedures and the recovery time is longer, but the appearance of the breast may be preferred, especially when radiation therapy is part of the treatment plan.
+The DIEP and gluteal free flap procedures are longer procedures and the recovery time is longer.
+However, the appearance of the breast may be preferred, especially when radiation therapy is part of the treatment plan.

 Talk with your doctor for more information about reconstruction options.
 When considering a plastic surgeon, choose a doctor who has experience with a variety of reconstructive surgeries, including implants and flap procedures, and can discuss the pros and cons of each procedure.